stevedatadog/katacoda-scenarios/datadog-201/1-exec-dash/finish.md

 - Set widget timeframes to fixed periods or to Global Time
 - Create an SLO monitor for a synthetic browser test and display its summary on a dashboard
 - Move, resize, group, and color code widgets in a dashboard
+- Use the quick nav to quickly find resources and navigate the Datadog app

 Hopefully thought of some useful and interesting dashboards that you can create in your own organization.